howe-hunter/dnd/README.md

 # dnd
-***Dungeons & Dragons 5th Edition custom content, characters, and files organized for use with Aurora Builder and Roll20***
+***Dungeons & Dragons 5th Edition custom content, characters, and files organized for use with Aurora Builder, Roll20, and Obsidian***

 ### Aurora Builder Tool (windows only)